Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Supplementary materials

 \subsubsection{Supplements to Figures~\ref{fig:fermionic_parity} and~\ref{fig:5_halves_interf}}

 Figure~\ref{fig:fermionic_parity} of the main text demonstrates the temporal stability of interference oscillations at $\nu=7/2$.
 In this section we present similar data for the oscillations at $\nu=5/2$, showing both their stability and occasional $\pi$ phase jumps.
-These data are followed by a supplementary discussion of the $\pi$ phase jumps and estimates of the $e/4$ quasiparticle density over the $B$-field range corresponding to the$\nu=7/2$ minimum.
+These data are followed by a supplementary discussion of the $\pi$ phase jumps and estimates of the $e/4$ quasiparticle density over the $B$-field range corresponding to the $\nu=7/2$ minimum.

-As shown in Figure~\ref{fig:5_halves_interf} of the main text (and reproduced below as Figure~\ref{fig:S5-6-1} for ease of reference), similarly to the $\nu=7/2$ state, the $\nu=5/2$ state in the ultra-high purity Al material also demonstrates stable oscillations that can be attributed to the non-Abelian even--odd effect.
+As shown in Figure~\ref{fig:5_halves_interf} of the main text (and reproduced below as Figure~\ref{fig:S5-6-1} for ease of reference), similarly to the $\nu=7/2$ state, the $\nu=5/2$ state in the ultra-high purity Al material also demonstrates stable oscillations that can be attributed to the non-Abelian even-odd effect.
 Minor density shifts at filling factors below $\nu=3$ prevent direct comparison of these oscillations with the measurements at $\nu=7/2$.
-However, the principal spectral weight observed for $\nu=5/2$ is consistent with frequency $5f_0$ , with the $f_0$ values measured at the high field side of filling factor $\nu=3$ and at $\nu=2$.
+However, the principal spectral weight observed for $\nu=5/2$ is consistent with frequency $5f_0$ , with the $f_0$ values measured at the high field side of filling factor $\nu=3$ and at $\nu=2$, i.e. on the same side of the density shift as the observed $\nu=5/2$ state.

-As with the 7/2 data, the data presented in Figures~\ref{fig:S5-6-1} and \ref{fig:S5-6-2} below demonstrates reproducibility and stability of the oscillations associated with the non-Abelian even--odd effect and indicate that the fermion parity remains stable over long time and magnetic field range near $\nu=5/2$.
-When the phase jump occurs, it is close to $\pi$ (see Figure~\ref{fig:S5-6-2}) in full agreement with the interpretation based on fluctuations of fermion parity.
-Similarly to what has been seen at $\nu=7/2$ (see Figure~\ref{fig:fermionic_parity}), when the $\pi$ jumps are observed at $\nu=5/2$, the envelopes of the oscillations are not shifted, which is consistent with a phase flip due to the fermion parity change.
-Therefore the data indicates that the fluctuations occur primarily in the number of neutral fermions rather than charged quasiparticles inside the interferometer.
+As with the 7/2 data, the data presented in Figures~\ref{fig:S5-6-1} and \ref{fig:S5-6-2} below demonstrates reproducibility and stability of the oscillations associated with the non-Abelian even-odd effect and indicate that the fermion parity remains stable over long time and magnetic field range near $\nu=5/2$.
+When the phase jump occurs, it is close to $\pi$ (see Figure~\ref{fig:S5-6-2}) as would be expected for fluctuations of either the fermion parity or the parity of enclosed charge-$e/4$ quasiparticles.
+Similarly to what has been seen at $\nu=7/2$ (see Figure~\ref{fig:fermionic_parity}), the $\pi$ jumps are also observed at $\nu=5/2$.
+The relative prevalence of these phase flips at 5/2 versus 7/2 is an actively pursued issue.